anacarmi/Python/Personal Projects/AirbnbCase/Results.md

 ### Final Comments

-Because of the Airbnb's exponential growth, there is a lot of opportunity for hosts -to obtain profits- and clients -to have an experience-.
+Because of the Airbnb's exponential growth, there is a lot of opportunity for hosts -to obtain profits- and clients -to have the Aribnb experience-.

 From the consumer point of view, it would be better to look for Airbnbs in Brooklyn because of the low price and the variety of rooms available.
 Since every year there is more and more properties in the market, it would be easier to find one with the client requierements.